zio/zio-config/docs/doc/index.md

 # Example: Generating a Configuration Manual

-To generate the documentation for a `ConfigDescriptor`, call `generateDocs`.
+To generate the documentation of the config, call `generateDocs`.

 ```scala
   generateDocs(config)